jonathanstegall/user-experience-baseline/design-research/stakeholder-interviews.md

 2. Imagine the most useful, actionable research results possible.
   - What would they tell you?
   - How would you use them?
+3. Is there anyone else you think I should talk to?